Justice & Peace

 only this, to act justly, to love tenderly, and to walk humbly with your God.”

 Micah 6:8 (Jerusalem Bible)

-The St. Anne Justice and Peace Committee works to educate our parish in the area of Catholic Social Teaching and how this affects our daily lives as Catholics.
+The St. Anne Social Ministry Committee works to educate our parish in the area of Catholic Social Teaching and how this affects our daily lives as Catholics.
 We also work to create and assist our community in outreach to those less fortunate.
-The Justice and Peace Committee meets on a monthly basis.
-If you are interested in promoting Justice and Peace Issues, you are invited to join us at our monthly meetings.(this would take them to the parish calendar or to a special listing of the J&P committee dates)
+The Committee meets on a monthly basis.
+If you are interested in promoting Justice and Peace Issues, you are invited to join us at our monthly meetings.(this would take them to the parish calendar or to a special listing of the committee dates)

 As stated in our Parish Mission Statement (located on the front of the bulletin and in the Commons) under “Outreach”:

 “That individually and as a community we pledge ourselves to be aware of the needs of others.
 We must not hesitate to respond to suffering, deprivation, separation or the loss of human dignity.”

 And so the Social Ministry Committee work towards these goals by addressing a number of issues such as Haiti Twinning and Global Solidarity (could we link this to the Diocesan page for Haiti?); Education in Catholic Social Teaching (link to the Commonwealth Catholic Charities web-site?); Support of Bristol Faith in Action (link to their website?); Faithful Citizenship through Legislative Advocacy (I’d like to link this to the two advocacy arms in Virginia and Tennessee) and civic responsibility; Respect Life Issues (link to...?) and many other areas.

 As Catholic Christians we are called to work to promote Justice and Peace in our daily lives by how we live and how we reverence each other.
 This is stated in our Parish Mission Statement under “Fellowship”

 “That individuals, small groups and the parish community